SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/04-space-complexity/01-space-complexity.md

 ```
 The `createArray` method creates an array of size n and assigns consecutive numbers to its elements.
 The space complexity is linear because the memory usage grows proportionally with the input size n.
 The method requires space to store the array of size n, as well as a few variables for iteration.

-3. Quadratic Space O(n^2): An algorithm has quadratic space complexity, denoted as O(n^2) if the amount of memory used is proportional to the square of the input size.
+3. Quadratic Space `O(n^2)`: if the amount of memory used is proportional to the square of the input size.
 These algorithms often involve nested loops or matrices where the dimensions are determined by the input size.

 ```java
 public void printPairs(int[] numbers) {